spine-tools/AmBIENCe2ABM/definitions_assumptions/README.md

 Translates directly into `definitions/building_node__structure_type.csv`.

-## country_loads_mapping.csv
+## countries.csv

-Maps countries to their respective timezones and assumed load and heating profiles.
+Contains country-level definitions, e.g. timezones.

-In essence, "Nordic" countries including DK, EE, FI, LT, LV, NO, and SE are assumed to use the `nordic` profiles, while the rest of the countries use the `central` profiles.
+"Nordic" countries including DK, EE, FI, LT, LV, NO, and SE are assumed to use the `nordic` load profiles, while the rest of the countries use the `central` profiles.
+Also maps countries to their respective grids and nodes for energy system definitions.

 ## loads_and_set_points.csv